felipetarijon/apymonitor/README.md

 ## What is this?
-Apymonitor is a python tool to create an [APIMonitor](http://www.rohitab.com/apimonitor) xml filter output file based on a PE import list, ready to use to analyze an artifact.
+Apymonitor is a python tool to create an [APIMonitor](http://www.rohitab.com/apimonitor) xml filter output file based on a PE import list (static imports), ready to use to analyze an artifact.

 ## Usage